cesaraustralia/DynamicGrids.jl/README.md

 ## Rules and Interactions

 Rules hold the parameters for running a simulation.
-Each rule triggers a specific `applyrule` method that operates on each of the cells in the grid.
+Each rule triggers a specific `applyrule` method that operates on each of the active cells in the grid.
 Rules come in a number of flavours (outlined in the [docs](https://cesaraustralia.github.io/DynamicGrids.jl/stable/#Rules-1), which allow assumptions to be made about running them that can greatly improve performance.